I. Purpose of PPI Graduate Student Grant

 Funding will cover the cost of travel to Washington DC, lodging (at the NASP-selected hotel), and registration.
 Attendees will be expected to cover their own meals and any other expenses incurred.
 Shared lodging with other graduate students attending the PPI, where possible, is encouraged.

 VI.
 Evaluation Criteria

-All applications for PPI Funding will be evaluated by each member of the ASPP Review Committee, according to the PPI Funding Evaluation Rubric.
-Applications will be evaluated based on three criteria: (1) students overall interest in advocacy and social justice, including prior experience, as it pertains to NASP Practice Model, (2) Students goals for advocacy and social justice, and (3) Students potential growth from PPI experience.
+All applications will be evaluated by each member of the ASPP Review Committee, according to the PPI Funding Evaluation Rubric.
+Applications will be evaluated based on three criteria: (1) students’ overall interest in advocacy and social justice, including prior experience, as it pertains to NASP Practice Model, (2) Students’ goals for advocacy and social justice, and (3) Students potential growth from the PPI experience.

 VII.
-Submission Instructions and Notification of PPI Attendance
+Submission Instructions and Notification of Advocacy Academy Attendance

-Requests for PPI Funding are reviewed once per year.
-Completed applications are due by midnight Eastern Time on April 1st.
-Applications can be submitted by clicking on the Submit an Application link on this webpage.
+Requests for PPI funding are reviewed once per year.
+Completed applications are due by midnight Eastern Time on May 20th annually.
+Applications can be submitted by clicking the Submit an Application link on this webpage.
 Committee decisions will be communicated to the applicant within three weeks of the submission deadline.